 Subject code: NS5347

-- Apply legislative, regulatory and professional frameworks for safe use of medicines within own scope of practice.
+- Apply legislative, regulatory and professional frameworks for safe use of medicines within their own scope of practice

-- Interpret medication information to inform safe medication practice and provide consumer medicine education.
+- Interpret medication information to inform safe mediation practice and provide consumer medicine education

 - Apply advanced pharmacokinetic and pharmacodynamic principles to the safe use of medications in vulnerable populations.

 Case study 40%